DataDog/datadog-operator/docs/getting_started.md

 # Getting Started

-This procedure describes the simplest and fastest way to deploy the Datadog agent with the operator.
+This page describes the simplest and fastest way to deploy the Datadog Agent with the Operator.
-For a more complete description of a more versatile way to install the operator and configure the agent it deploys, please refer to the [Installation guide](installation.md).
+For more details on how to install the Operator and configure the Agent it deploys, refer to the [installation guide](installation.md).

 ## Prerequisites

 Using the Datadog Operator requires the following prerequisites:

 - **Kubernetes Cluster version >= v1.14.X**: Tests were done on versions >= `1.14.0`.
 Still, it should work on versions `>= v1.11.0`.
-For earlier versions, due to limited CRD support, the operator may not work as expected.
+For earlier versions, due to limited CRD support, the Operator may not work as expected.
-- [`Helm`][1] for deploying the `Datadog-operator`.
+- **[Helm][1]** for deploying the Datadog Operator
-- [`Kubectl` cli][2] for installing the `Datadog-agent`.
+- **[`kubectl` CLI][2]** for installing the Datadog Agent

-## Deploy the Agent with the operator
+## Deploy the Agent with the Operator

-To deploy the Datadog Agent with the operator in the minimum number of steps, see the [`datadog-operator`](https://github.com/DataDog/helm-charts/tree/main/charts/datadog-operator) helm chart.
+To deploy the Datadog Agent with the Operator in the minimum number of steps, use the [`datadog-operator` Helm chart](https://github.com/DataDog/helm-charts/tree/main/charts/datadog-operator).
-Here are the steps:

 1. Install the [Datadog Operator][3]: